Equities drop on energy weight; dollar climbs

 "I think what we’re going to see through the end of the year is a refocus on oil and commodities," said Karen Hiatt, senior portfolio manager at Allianz Global Investors in San Francisco.

-"The market is still continuing to want to migrate toward more defensive, more visible earnings-type companies or sectors."
+"The market is still continuing to want to migrate towards more defensive, more visible earnings-type companies or sectors."

 Stocks in Europe gained, however, as investors overseas took the Fed hike as a sign of confidence in the world's largest economy.